jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

 - Post Hoc Comparisons - Independent Variable:
     - The first columns contain the levels of the independent variable that are compared with each other.
     - Prior Odds: This column contains the prior odds.
 The prior odds are corrected for multiple testing.
     - Posterior Odds: This column contains the posterior odds.
-The posterior odds are the prior odds * the Bayes factor.
+The posterior odds are the prior odds multiplied by the Bayes factor.
     - BF<sub>10, U</sub> : This column contains the Bayes factor quantifying evidence for the alternative hypothesis relative to the null hypothesis/null model.
 The Bayes factor is uncorrected for multiple testing.
-    - BF<sub>01, U</sub> : This column contains the Bayes factor quantifying evidence for the null hypothesis/null model relative to the alternative hypothesis, while uncorrected for multiple testing.
+    - BF<sub>01, U</sub> : This column contains the Bayes factor quantifying evidence for the null hypothesis/null model relative to the alternative hypothesis.
+The Bayes factor is uncorrected for multiple testing.
     - error % : The error of the Gaussian quadrature integration routine used for the computation of the Bayes factor.

 #### Single Model Inference
 - Single Model Posterior Summary:
   - Variable: This column contains all the factors and interactions included in the models.
 The first row contains information about the intercept.
   - Level: Each level of the factors and combination of levels of the interactions that are included in the single model.
   - Mean: The single model mean.
 For the factors, this is the deviation from the intercept for each level of the factor.
-Together, the level means for a factor are equal to zero.
+The level means for a factor sum to zero.
   - SD: The standard deviation of the single model mean.
   - % Credible Interval: The credible interval of the mean.
 By default, this is set to 95%.
     - Lower: The lower bound of the credible interval of the mean.